Enteroviruses in Children

 Key points about enteroviruses in children

 - Enteroviruses are very common.
 The viruses mostly cause illness in babies, children, and teens.
-This is because most adults have already had enteroviruses and have built up immunity.
+This is because most adults have already been exposed to many enteroviruses and have built up immunity.

-- The viruses usually don’t cause symptoms, or cause only mild symptoms.
+- The viruses often don’t cause symptoms, or cause only mild symptoms.

 - Enteroviruses can be spread when an infected person sneezes or coughs droplets into the air or on surfaces.
 A child may then breathe in droplets, or touch a contaminated surface and touch his or her eyes, mouth, or nose.